lukas-w/font-logos/README.md

   * The PRs add new `svg`s in `vectors/`
   * The `icons.tsv` is ammended (i.e. new icons added at the bottom)
 * Every time the `svg`s or `icons.tsv` is touched in the `master` branch (i.e. through pulling) the preview image is updated
 * Note that the `README.md` is NOT updated.
-You can manually modify it do indicate/add recently added but not released icons.
+You can manually modify it to indicate/add recently added but not released icons.
 * Once the release seems ready:
 * Edit the version number in `package.json` (and push that change to `master`)
 * Trigger the "Draft a Release" workflow manually on the Actions page (on the `master` branch)